 Ejiofor may be the best actor you’ve never heard of, but he’s no newcomer.
 A south Londoner from a Nigerian family (his father died in a car crash when he was 11; the crash left Ejiofor with a scar on his forehead), he had his big break in 1997, aged 19, when Steven Spielberg cast him in Amistad.
 He’s since embraced almost every big-screen genre, from action (Children of Men) and comedy (Kinky Boots; for which he dragged up) to drama (Dirty Pretty Things) and sci-fi (Serenity).
 He has also won huge praise for his theatre work, including winning an Olivier Award in 2007 for playing Othello in the West End.
 He even landed an OBE in 2008.

-Yet it was only last month that the magazine Variety, America’s film industry bible, could finally declare he was no longer ‘Hollywood’s best-kept secret’.
+Yet it was only last month that Variety could finally declare he was no longer “Hollywood’s best-kept secret.”
 Which means soon more people might be able to pronounce his name.
-‘I’ve noticed people are growing in confidence about how to say it,’ he recently told an American journalist.
+“I’ve noticed people are growing in confidence about how to say it,” he recently told a journalist.
 (For the record, it’s CHOO-it-tell EDGE-ee-oh-for.)
-Just as his career straddles Hollywood and the West End stage, so does his personal life: he lives between London and Los Angeles, where his girlfriend, the model Sari Mercer, is based.
+Just as his career straddles Hollywood and the West End stage, so does his personal life: he lives between London and Los Angeles, where his girlfriend, model Sari Mercer, is based.

 Seeing the film again last month at a public screening in New York, the reactions were more vocal, the atmosphere more charged.
 You could feel an electricity between the screen and the crowd.
 At one point, Ejiofor’s African-American slave has enough of the taunting and aggression and wrestles to the ground a white bully played by Paul Dano.
-‘Kill him!’ shouted someone from the back of the cinema.
+“Kill him!” shouted someone from the back of the theater.
 Others broke into applause.